ianjoshi/regex-energy/README.md

    ```

-## Get Data
+## Corpus Data
-TODO
+To get the corpus data where the engine will run the regex pattern on, `corpus_generator.py` has a variable that takes URLs and downloads the raw code contents.
+By default, the URLs are set to download the code from the [Numpy multiarray test](https://raw.githubusercontent.com/numpy/numpy/refs/heads/main/numpy/_core/tests/test_multiarray.py).
+This file is then amplified to create a larger corpus of 100MB, so that the RegEx engines take longer to run and we can better measure the energy consumption.

 ## Verify the different RegEx Engines work
-Ensure you are able to run java, node.js, and c++ files from this directory on your computer with the following steps.
+Ensure you are able to run Java, Node.js, C++, and .NET files from this directory on your computer with the following steps.

 ### Find what is missing
 Run the test file to check if all engines are working: